 When you want to compost outdoors, you can build relatively inexpensive compost bins using wood pallets.
 These large wooden rectangles are easy to find at local stores, warehouses and any business that receives shipments by truck.

 Repurposed wooden pallets reduce waste and save money.
 All you need is a little elbow grease, a few tools, and some inexpensive supplies.
 When your composter is finished, you can begin a productive composting program.
 Composting worms speed up the composting process.
 Soon, you will have free compost to help your garden and lawn grow.

-To start, find a location for your worm bin.
-Put it a short distance from the house, not too close to a seating or play area.
+Start by finding a location for your worm bin.
+Place it a short distance from the house, not too close to any seating or play area.
 You will be walking out there frequently to deposit kitchen scraps.
 Placing it under trees or shelter is a good idea because too much moisture can drown composting worms.

 - 4 or 5 wood pallets.
-Avoid pressure-treated, which can be toxic.
+Avoid pressure or heat treated wooden pallets as they can be toxic.
 Look for pallets with the smallest amount of space between the slats.

 - Screw gun

 - A handful of 2″ long wood screws

 - Optional: 2 sturdy hinges; hook and eye latch for door

 - Optional: Large flexible plastic-backed mat or other cover for the bin

 How to Build the DIY Compost Bin Pallets

 - Place one pallet on the ground in the exact location of your bin.
 This will be the base.
 (Now is a good time to make sure your other pallets will fit as walls around the base.
 Experiment a bit to make sure everything will fit together before proceeding.)